zekissel/soundscape-cdm/README.md

 <img src="projectpic3.png">

-<p>Lastly I have included a picture of my entire project as it is right now, which is a lot more full than my initial draft.</p>
+<p>Lastly I have embedded a picture of my entire project as it is right now, which is a lot more full than my initial draft.
+Finishing touches I wish to incorporate still include smoothing out more transitions, and ensuring there is an interesting sound to focus on throughout the whole project.</p>